 Dive on Our 42 foot Dive Boat

 This big 42 footer is USCG certified.
 Our 3 Tank Trip leaves at 8:30 am and returns at approximately 2:30 pm.
 These 3 Tank Dive Trips aboard the Emerald are best done on 36% Nitrox.
-If you are an air diver, you can do 2 of the 3 dives and still catch the action.
+If you are an air diver, you can do The 3 dives to your computer’s limit and still catch the action.

 Cost for the 3 Tank Dive Trip is $ 100.00 during the week and $125 on the weekends per person, and includes a gourmet box lunch from The American Gourmet.